 For additional information related to the government response to COVID-19 and Truist's related policies, refer to the "Regulatory Considerations" section and "Note 1.
-Basis of Presentation" of Truist's Annual Report on Form 10-K for the year ended December 31, 2020 and Quarterly Report on Form 10-Q for the period ended June 30, 2021.
+Basis of Presentation" of Truist's Annual Report on Form 10-K for the year ended December 31, 2021.